 - Five ways to engage millennials in the workplace

+(2) Implement peer-to-peer recognitionGaining the respect of others is vital for strong self-esteem, which makes establishing a peer-to-peer recognition system the surest way to keep confidence high.
+By enabling employees to recognise each other, companies can create a culture of mutual admiration and support, where the need for appreciation is constantly met.
 Not only will this remove negative associations with feedback, it will also encourage employees to use it as a basis for development – boosting performance levels.
 An interactive digital platform that includes management personnel will also help employees to feel they are achieving higher recognition, as well as spotlighting top performers.

+(3) Make company communication socialIt’s hard to develop meaningful relationships during office hours where deadlines are tight and time is limited.
+But the need for a sense of community and social bonding is strong; employees need a space they can call their own and it cannot be exclusionary, like email.
 Social tools have the power to enhance productivity, not just by saving time but also by giving employees a platform they can take over, manage, and grow.
 Providing a place to plan activities, such as work events or socials, will create an ongoing dialogue between employees that is transparent and fun – drawing them together and tying work to the need for social fulfilment.

+(4) Ensure recognition is easy and frequentThe fewer barriers there are to use, the more employees are likely to interact with company communication platforms, which makes accessibility crucial.
+Recognition and social tools should therefore be available for use whenever, wherever and via any device – which in most cases means mobile.
 Last year, UK adults spent over two hours each day using their mobile devices, a shift that saw mobile devices overtake desktop for the first time.
 This makes mobile the most personal means of technology with which companies can reach employees and deliver messages that are fast, as well as convenient.

 Share this story